FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

   Jump wires are useful to model hierarchies, some sharing of multiplexers or tapping into routing paths, as shown in the examples below.

-  In the VPR and Altera world, tiles separate between a connection switch matrix and the actual local wire switch matrix.
+  In the Altera world, tiles separate between a connection switch matrix and the actual local wire switch matrix.
 The connection switch matrix is nothing else as a bank of multiplexers selecting from the local routing wires a pool of connection wires that can then be further routed to primitive pins (e.g, a LUT input).
 In FABulous, those connection wires would be modelled with a set of jump wires, which connect then somehow to the primitive input multiplexers.

   Older Xilinx architectures have a less hierarchical routing graph and local routing wires between the tiles connect directly to the input multiplexers of the primitives.